Kevin Harper: Coaching career

 Following the departure of their Under 20s coach, SPFL side Airdrieonians appointed Harper as the replacement in July 2015.
 He left this post in September 2015.
 Harper has also set up his own football academy based in Stepps.

 In November 2015, Thorniewood United manager and former Hibernian team-mate Andy Frame, persuaded Harper to come out of retirement and join the club in a player-coach role.

 Harper was appointed Albion Rovers manager in November 2018.
 He became the first black, Asian or minority ethnic manager of a Scottish club since Márcio Máximo in 2003.
 A struggling Rovers side won none of their first 12 matches under Harper, but then won five of their last nine fixtures in 2018–19 Scottish League Two to avoid relegation.
 In May 2019, Harper extended his contract with the club to the end of the 2019–20 season.
 Albion again avoided relegation by finishing ninth in that season, but Harper decided to leave the club at the end of his contract in May 2020.
 Harper later revealed that, despite having avoided relegation again with a very poor 9th-place finish, he had been offered reduced terms, in line with a greatly reduced club budget due to prevailing circumstances, to stay and believed the board could match the ambition he had for the club.

 In June 2020, Harper appeared in a special podcast panel discussing his experiences of racism in football with A View from the Terrace host Craig Fowler.

 On 15 November 2022, Lochee United appoint Hibs first team scout Kevin Harper as new manager.

-On 4 June 2023 Kevin Harper join Thorniewood United as player-coach.